Superannuation Act 1949

-The Superannuation Act 1949 was an Act of Parliament passed in the United Kingdom by the Labour government of Clement Attlee.
+The Superannuation Act 1949 (12, 13 & 14 Geo.
+6. c.
+44) was an Act of Parliament passed in the United Kingdom by the Labour government of Clement Attlee.
 Amongst other changes, it ensured that pensions on a contributory basis were provided for the widow and dependants of an established civil servant.
 It also ensure that a civil servant retiring after his 50th birthday could retain accrued pension rights, which would become payable on his sixtieth birthday (although the Treasury could, on compassionate grounds, grant such a pension immediately).